Houston Truck Accident Attorney

 Truck Accident Fatalities

 As professional drivers with loads to carry and deadlines to meet, 18 wheeler drivers often work for too many consecutive hours.
-As a result, they may fall asleep while driving and cause a catastrophic accident at high speeds on highways.
+As a result, individuals may fall asleep while driving and cause a catastrophic accident on a highway at high speeds.

-Other big rig drivers may be overweight and suffering from sleep apnea, or they may be inadequately trained by the truck line, which can be the cause of a big rig accident.
+Other big rig drivers may be suffering from sleep apnea, or they may have received insufficient training from the trucking company, which can lead to a big rig catastrophe.

-In addition, 18-wheeler drivers may be under the influence of alcohol or other drugs, or they may be distracted by the many new electronics devices which often are installed in truck cabs.
-Some big rig drivers also tend to tailgate, speed and drive in other reckless ways.
+Also, 18-wheeler drivers may be impaired by alcohol or other drugs, or they may be distracted by the numerous new electronic devices that are frequently placed in truck cabs.
+Some large rig drivers also tailgate, speed, and drive in other dangerous ways.

-A large truck accident injury can be the most devastating of those in any crash or wreck.
-Most ordinary-sized vehicles simply are rolled over and crushed by the lumbering leviathans on America’s roads and highways, especially when a semi-truck is proceeding at a high speed in order to meet a deadline to deliver its goods.
+A big truck accident injury might be the most severe of any crash or wreck.
+Most ordinary-sized automobiles are rolled over and destroyed by these vehicles on America’s roads and highways, especially when a semi-truck is moving at a fast pace to fulfill a delivery deadline.

 Truck Accident Costs